Pylons/pyramid/docs/typographical-conventions.rst

 Introduction
 ------------

 This chapter describes typographical conventions used in the Pyramid documentation.
-Documentation authors and contributors should review the :ref:`style-guide`.

 .. _typographical-conventions-glossary: